CatalogueOfLife/general/docs/NAMES.md

     - not latin (ICN Art 32)
     - provisional/manuscript names
     - suppressed publication
-    - tautonym (ICN)
+    - tautonym (ICN) e.g. Opuntia opuntia H.Karst.

- - ```LEGITIMATE```: *nomen legitimum*.
+ - ```ACCEPTABLE```: *nomen legitimum*.
 Botany: Names that are validly published and legitimate
    Zoology: Available name and *potentially* valid, i.e. not otherwise invalid for any other objective reason, such as being a junior homonym.

- - ```ILLEGITIMATE```: *nomen illegitimum*.
+ - ```UNACCEPTABLE```: *nomen illegitimum*.
 An available name with nomenclatural standing, but one that objectively contravenes some of the rules laid down by nomenclatural codes and thus cannot be used as a name for an accepted taxon.

    There can be varioous reasons why a name is illegitimate, e.g.:
      - Botany: superfluous at its time of publication (article 52), i.e., the taxon (as represented by the type) already has a name